Murwillumbah, Australia, January 20, 2000, am

 Then at once Kala came, in the shape of a person and told him, "Oh hunter, why are you accusing me?"
 And he told to the serpent, "I am not the cause, I have not told.
 The reason is this.
 This boy in his past birth has done like this, and then his activities, in this form, have become kala.
 And I, through you, bit him.
 Not myself; his own activities.
-In this world no one in friend, no one is enemy."
+In this world no one is friend, and no one is enemy."

 So we should try to remember this.
 If anyone is insulting, if anyone is beating, Don't think him as an enemy.
 Your activities are your enemy.
 So your activities from now, and in the future, should be how?
 Not to criticise.
 Not to offend.
 Not to do anything wrong.
 Otherwise, your activites will come and do this.
 So in this world no one is enemy or anything.
 That is why Narada Gosvami used to go to Kamsa Maharaja, and he used to think that, "He is my guru."
 And after that he used to go to Vasudeva Maharaja, and he also used to think that, "He is my guru."
 Narada Rsi went to Kamsa and said, "Oh, why are you waiting?
 Why are you not killing all the sons of Vasudeva?
 When they will come collectively, what will you do?
 So you should do it.
 I went to Kailasa or anywhere, and I was in the council of all demigods, and they were making some conspiracy thinking how to kill you.
 So all these are the sons of the demigods.
 All are demigods, and they will kill you if you are not alert.
 So you should be alert."